4 Great Questions to Ask Your College Interviewer

 With that in mind, you should think carefully about the questions you’ll ask well before you sit down to your interview.
 For information about the types of questions you should avoid, see here.
 To help you plan further, we’ve come up with 4 awesome types of questions to ask at the end of your interview, that will both give you valuable information about a school and prove that you’re an inquisitive, curious, and dedicated applicant.

 Before going to your interview, you should take the time to research the unique opportunities that a school can offer you based on your interests.
 If you want to study English, for example, glance at the roster of professors in the English department or list of offered courses.
 By conducting research like this, you’ll come across any quirks of the department as it operates at a specific school, and you’ll learn about any particularly stellar offerings or opportunities if they exist.
-Any questions that arise out of this research could make for spectacular questions for your interviewer.
-Not only will they help you get a better sense of how the school might be able to meet your needs, but it will also demonstrate your interest in a school.
+Any questions that arise out of this research could make for spectacular conversation with your interviewer.
+Not only will they help you get a better sense of how the school might be able to meet your needs, but it will also demonstrate your interest in a school beyond surface level rankings and prestige.
+That said, it’s important that you actually have a real question for the interviewer.
+Some students make the mistake of asking a hollow question as a vehicle to communicate their dedication and research.
+An interviewer will be able to sense this, and might take offense to the lack of authenticity.
+So, while it is useful to communicate the research that you’ve done, make sure that your question is answerable, relevant, and engaging for the interviewer.

-A large part of the adcom’s job is to put together a class of students that is diverse and balanced, made up of students that represent a broad range of backgrounds and interests who can complement each other and collectively enrich everyone’s learning experience.
-Thus, adcoms are on the lookout for candidates who care about the communities of which they are a part.
+A large part of the adcom’s job is to put together a class that is diverse and balanced, made up of students that represent a broad range of backgrounds and interests who can complement each other and collectively enrich everyone’s learning experience.
+As a result, adcoms are on the lookout for candidates who care about the communities they’re looking to join.

 One word of warning, though: avoid questions that are vague.
 While it is a great use of time to ask a pointed question—for example, “Did you find that social life centered itself around dorm communities or extracurricular clubs?”—a vague or unspecific question will come across as generic, unthoughtful, or confusing.
-Often, these are questions like, “Will I be stressed out by the workload?” and “How is the food in the dining hall?,” which require qualitative, personal opinions as answers.
-As well, if you find yourself tempted to ask sprawling questions like “What do students do for fun on campus?,” you should probably think of something more specific to ask.
+Often, these are questions like, “Will I be stressed out by the workload?” and “How is the food in the dining hall?”
+Finally, if you find yourself tempted to ask sprawling questions like “What do students do for fun on campus?,” you should probably think of something more specific to ask.

 If you fear that a school is far away from home, you can ask a question like, “What kind of support groups are there on campus?”
 If you’ve heard that professors don’t spend time getting to know their students, ask your interviewer what their experience was like when they pursued relationships with their instructors.
 These types of questions will not make you seem less enthusiastic about a school.
 Instead, it will be clear that you care deeply about the college community you’ll enter—something every adcom wants to see in its candidates.

 It will speak well of your commitment to a school that you’ve taken the time to consider its potential flaws and are interested in solving those problems in order to make it work for you.
-As long as you maintain an overall optimism and demonstrate your genuine, wholehearted enthusiasm for a school, it can’t hurt to ask the questions that truly plague your mind.
+As long as you maintain an overall optimism and demonstrate your genuine, wholehearted enthusiasm for a school, it can’t hurt to address the anxieties that might be plaguing you.
 Not to mention, the response you receive may assuage your previous fears!

 Often, you’ll be provided with information about your interviewer(s) in advance of your interview.
 If you’re given a simple bio or overview of your interviewer’s career work, you should take the time to read it carefully and consider what commonalities you share with them.
 In the off chance that they pursued the major that you hope to study or participated in an activity that you are considering joining, you should be sure to ask them about those experiences.
 Imagine how silly it would be to pass up the opportunity to hear from someone who has done exactly what you hope to do!